NicholasPellegrino/ECE767/README.md

 Evaluate RMSEIn the report,

+please include the following:

+Matlab code
-please include the following:Matlab codePlot showing the truth and estimated trajectoriesPlot showing the RMSE
+Plot showing the truth and estimated trajectories
+Plot showing the RMSE

 Due date: October17, 2019